 Yet, traveling frequently demands connecting to public WiFi or cell networks, where passwords, banking information, personal correspondence.

 If that wasn’t bad enough, more and more governments are choosing to block everyday content and major social media sites, while many companies are placing more restrictions on which regions of the world can view their websites or play their media.

 Life BVPN (Before-Virtual-Private-Network)

-Before I used a VPN when traveling, I encountered a baffling number of issues online all over the world while just trying to do simple [yet sometimes really important] things I took for granted back home.
+Before I used a VPN while traveling, I encountered a baffling number of issues online all over the world while just trying to do simple [yet sometimes really important] things I took for granted back home.

 Things like checking my annual credit report, signing into PayPal, trying to call family on Skype, or even just logging into my own email were often impossible tasks overseas.